ahmedesa/laravel-api-tool-kit-docs/enum.md

 # Enum
 {: .no_toc }

 The Enum class provides a convenient way to work with enumerations, allowing you to define a set of named constants that represent distinct values.
-By using enums, you can eliminate hardcoded values in your code and ensure consistency and maintainability.{: .fs-6 .fw-300 }
+By using enums, you can eliminate hardcoded values in your code and ensure consistency and maintainability.

 ## Table of contents
 {: .no_toc .text-delta }